SeldonIO/seldon-core/doc/source/servers/mlflow.md

 ```

 - deploy the model to seldon-core
-In order to enable support for the V2 protocol, it's enough to
+In order to enable support for the Open Inference Protocol, it's enough to
 specify the `protocol` of the `SeldonDeployment` to use `v2`.
 For example,